 The Nature Conservancy has provided hunting opportunities on its lands in Wisconsin since 1985.
-Of the more than 25,800 acres that the Conservancy owns today, 98 percent are open for hunting deer, turkey, pheasant and other game species.
+Up to 97 percent of the land that the Conservancy owns in Wisconsin is open for hunting deer, turkey, pheasant and other game species.
 Thousands of acres of land that the Conservancy has helped protect and transferred to public and private entities are also open to the public for hunting and other recreation opportunities.

 Hunting is an important management tool for the Conservancy.
 At some of our preserves, for example, white-tail deer populations have grown well beyond the ability of the plant communities to withstand their browsing.
 We employ hunting as a tool to control deer populations and reduce the damage they are causing, allowing plant communities to recover their full vigor and diversity.

 With the increase in human population and fragmentation of land due to urban and suburban development, the lands available for hunting in Wisconsin are decreasing.
-The Conservancy’s work to protect more than 163,500 acres in Wisconsin since 1960 protects the habitat that game species and other wildlife need to survive and provides places where young and old alike can enjoy hunting and other recreational activities.
+The Conservancy’s work to protect lands and waters in Wisconsin since 1960 protects the habitat that game species and other wildlife need to survive and provides places where young and old alike can enjoy hunting and other recreational activities.

 Public funding programs like Wisconsin’s Knowles-Nelson Stewardship Fund and tax incentive programs like the Managed Forest Law have been important partners in helping the Conservancy protect thousands of acres and enhance hunting opportunities in Wisconsin by opening these lands to the public.
 More hunting opportunities may become available in the future as we acquire more land and receive additional funding.